 If you find yourself struggling to move after leg day, consider these effective tips to relieve sore muscles.

 Active recovery is light exercise that keeps your muscles moving.
 “This movement increases blood flow to your muscles and tissues, increasing the amount of fresh oxygen and other nutrients your body needs to recover,” says Bueckert.
-This includes activities like swimming, cycling, walking, and yoga.
+This includes activities like swimming, cycling, walking, yoga, and stretching.

 “If you’re walking or stretching, there’s no real time limit as long as you stay hydrated and listen to your body,” she says.
-“Activities like jogging, swimming, or cycling should range from 10 to 30 minutes with moderate intensity.”
+“Activities like jogging, swimming, or cycling should cap around 30 minutes at no more than 70 percent of your max heart rate.
+Remember: the goal is to recover, not push your limits.”

 This polar plunge tightens your blood vessels and flushes out lactic acid—a byproduct of your body making energy—to reduce swelling and prevent further muscle breakdown.
 Immersion should last no more than 20 minutes in 50 to 59 degree F water.